-15 We attempted to measure risk aversion in the baseline survey.
+18 We attempted to measure risk aversion in the baseline survey.
 However, the data is very noisy and feedback from the field suggests the survey respondents did not understand well the questions.
 As seen in Table 1, loan takeup is not correlated with our measure of risk aversion, and poor quality data is one possible reason.
 We therefore focus on proxies of risk aversion: variables which would suggest households are close to subsistence.

-agricultural assets and livestock.
-The causal forest algorithm trained on data from no-loan villages provides estimates of the CATEs of the grant treatment given baseline characteristics of a household.
-We apply that model to all households in the loan villages to obtain predicted treatment effects for borrowers and non-borrowers.
-The final row of Panel A of Table 1 shows that households that borrow have higher predicted CATEs from the grant treatment than do non-borrowing households.
+borrowing households.
 Figure 2 demonstrates that this holds across the whole distribution.
 Women in households who borrow are also more likely to own a business and are more "empowered" by three metrics: they have higher intra-household decision-making power, are more socially integrated, and are more engaged in community decisions.
-Households that borrow also have higher consumption at baseline than non-clients.
+19 Households that borrow also have higher consumption at baseline than non-clients.